xopclabs/zmk-lang-switch/README.md

     no-layer-switch;
 };
 ```

-Create a press-on-lang behavior for each language.
-It assures that keycode will be pressed on a specified language.
-We could use this behavior as `&kp_en QMARK`, language will be switched to English briefly, only to press the question mark keycode (pressing `&kp QMARK` while having, for example, Russian layout turned on results in comma being typed instead)
+Now, create a press-on-lang behavior for each language.
+This behavior ensures that the keycode is sent using a specified language.
+For example, you could use it as `&kp_en QMARK` so that the language is temporarily switched to English to press the question mark key (since pressing `&kp QMARK` while using a Russian layout might result in a comma being typed instead).
 ```dtsi
 kp_en: kp_on_eng {
     compatible = "zmk,behavior-kp-on-lang";